Coronavirus digest: Delta variant could make up 90% of Europe's infections | DW | 23.06.2021

 The reported death toll went up by 51, RKI data showed.
 The seven-day incidence rate fell further, to 7.2 cases per 100,000 people.

-German Chancellor Angela Merkel on Wednesday voiced a desire for EU-wide quarantine rules for people arriving from areas where the delta variant has been identified as prevalent.
-"In our country, if you come from Great Britain, you have to go into quarantine — that's not the case in every European country, and that's what I would like to see," she told parliament.
+German Chancellor Angela Merkel on Wednesday voiced a desire for European Union-wide quarantine rules for people arriving from areas where the delta variant has been identified as prevalent.
+"In our country, if you come from Britain, you have to go into quarantine — that's not the case in every European country, and that's what I would like to see," she told parliament.

 Tokyo 2020 organizers have said alcohol at Olympic venues will be banned as part of efforts to prevent the spread of the coronavirus, the Kyodo news agency reported.